Become a premium member for just $35/year and get ad-free access!

 Initially, Porsche built 10 works team chassis numbers.
-Chassis #001 was built for IMSA, and is now in the Porsche factory museum.
-Chassis #002, #003 and #004 were the 1985 and 1986 Rothmans world championship team cars.
+Chassis #001 was built for IMSA, while Chassis #002, #003 and #004 were the 1985 and 1986 Rothmans world championship team cars.
 Chassis #005 was a sprint car and was only raced once as a Rothmans car.
 Chassis #006 is in the factory museum.
-Chassis #007 and #008 were the new lightweight Rothmans cars for 1987 and raced until after Le Mans (#007 was crashed prior to 1987 Le Mans).
+Chassis #007 and #008 were the new lightweight Rothmans cars for 1987.
 Chassis #009 was the replacement Supercup car for the crashed #005.
-Chassis #010 was the last works car built, and was designed specifically to win the 1988 Le Mans 24 hrs.
-After withdrawing as a factory race team in 1988, Porsche built 6 more factory numbered chassis for the works supported Joest team, these being numbered Chassis #011 to #016.
+Chassis #010 was the last works car built, built to win the 1988 Le Mans 24 hrs.
+After withdrawing as a factory race team in 1988, Porsche built 6 more factory numbered chassis for the works supported Joest team (Chassis #011 to #016).
 After the works withdrew in 1988, the privateer teams needed to carry on their own development to stay competitive with the Jaguars and Sauber Mercedes.
 In all, it is estimated that there were approximately 19 complete case built by Porsche for IMSA and another 16 cars made by others using Porsche (and their own) parts.
 For Group C, Porsche made about 54 cars completely and another 37 cars were made by others.
 In this 37 units includes the Dauer street and GT1 cars.

 Porsche 962 Specifications & Performance